VanIseghemThomas/OpenCortex/README.md

     - Building the UI

     - Testing external editing of presets and it's limitations.

-- Building an RDP solution to use the native CorOS UI live on your pc.

 ## Things that might work in the future
 - Creating an external controller: it is possible to detect preset changes and which preset is currently loaded.
 This can be used together with MIDI commands to create a controller that could display the current preset (like the Kemper controller).